kelleygunner/vantastickick/README.md

 (Without input and Visual part).
 - SOLID.
 The project follows SOLID principles where it's really needed (There are no complications).
-Most of the classes have only responsibility.
-They don't have direct connections.
+Most of the classes have only one responsibility.
+They don't have direct connections between each other.
 They arent overloaded by multifunctional logic.